vanderhoornm/android-MythTV-Leanfront/README.md

 - The LiveTV group shows recordings already made from Live TV as well as channels available to watch live.
 - On the top-level screen only, there is a list of recently viewed items.
 This can be customized in settings to select how far back it goes or to disable it entirely.
 - There is a row for "All" at the top.
-- If you have Videos in the Video storage group on the MythTV backend, There is a row at the bottom showing videos organized by directory.
+- If you have Videos in the Video storage group on the MythTV backend, there is a row at the bottom showing videos organized by directory.
 Selecting that row and pressing enter opens the [Videos Screen](#videos-screen)
 - There is a row labeled "Tools" at the bottom.
 There are various options available there.
 - Indicators next to recordings show 🗑 for deleted, 👁 for Watched, 💥 for damaged.